For the uninitiated, Dark Social isn’t some sort of Illuminati-type deal; nor does it have anything to do with the Dark Web or Deep Web.

-As mentioned previously, without transparency on where website visitors are coming from, it’s tough for marketers to optimize and fine-tune their content strategy.
+As mentioned previously, without transparency on where website visitors are coming from, it’s tough for marketers to optimise and fine-tune their content strategy.

 Let’s say you’ve invested a ton of effort into coming up with an SEO bumper guide which you’re sure your target audience (small business owners!) will love.
 You publish the article, post it on all your socials, and cross your fingers.

 Sure enough, you get a ton of traffic from your article… but 80% of your traffic is classified as “direct”.
-This means that you can’t work out whether you should prioritize Facebook or Twitter over the other, and you won’t know where to focus your optimization efforts.
+This means that you can’t work out whether you should prioritise Facebook or Twitter over the other, and you won’t know where to focus your optimisation efforts.
 Talk about frustrating!

 If you consider the fact that Dark Social is a lot more intimate and intent-driven as opposed to normal link sharing, then this makes tracking Dark Social all the more important.